maticivan/opencl-cpp-introduction/README.md

 In order to run examples given in the folder you will also need generatingSequenceFromFile.cpp.

-In order to compile and run example01.cpp, make sure input01.txt is also in the folder.
+If you want to test example01.cpp, make sure input01.txt is also in the folder.

 ###Step 2: Running the compilers
 #### Mac OSX 10.11.**